EchoFreeCore/TOS-7/README.md

 DEVICE I/O
 --------------------------

-Device drivers are minimal, character-based, and statically registered.
+Device drivers are default minimal, character-based, and statically registered.

 The system supports: